christophwaibel/EnergyHubs/CplexEnergyHubs/AdamMSc2020/README.md

 - (In some future: Clustering class in BB-O library, once `Clustering.cs` is moved over to that repo)

 ## MILP optimization model description
-Note that this energyhub uses Typical Days for dimension reduction, therefore we cannot use seasonal storages.
+Note that this energyhub uses Typical Days for dimension reduction, therefore we cannot easily use seasonal storages.
+Methods that allow seasonal storages with typical days exist, but are out of scope for this project.

 ### Objective Functions